back.gif (1674 bytes)

-This is generally used as an adjective that means "situated on or pertaining to the outside; exterior; external."
-Some people also use this version as a noun to mean "outdoors."
-But there is another sign that means "outdoors."
-See further below.
+This version of "outside" is generally used as an adjective that means "situated on or pertaining to the outside; exterior; external."
+(Some people also use this version as a noun to mean "outdoors" -- especially if you do it large like I'm doing it here.
+But there is another sign that specifically means "outdoors."
+See further below.)

-This version is definitely a noun.
-It uses a quick repeated movement of "to go out."
+This version uses a quick repeated movement of "to go out."
 The repeated movement makes it a noun.
 (If you were to do this movement a little larger, with a bit more of a pause between repetitions, it could mean "to go out repeatedly.")
-But the way I'm using it here means: "outside."
+But the way I'm using it here it definitely means: "outside."

 General sign for "OUT."